Optimization-AI/LibAUC/README.md

 News
 ---
+- [2024/02/11]: **LibAUC 1.3.1 is now available!** In this update, we  corrected a bug in the calculation of AUCM loss and MultiLabelAUCM loss (the margin parameter is missed in the original calculation which might cause the loss to be negative).
+However, it does not affect the learning as the updates are not affected by this.
+Both the source code and pip install are updated.
 - [2023/06/10]: **LibAUC 1.3.0 is now available!** In this update, we have made improvements and introduced new features.
 We also release a new documentation website at [https://docs.libauc.org/](https://docs.libauc.org/).
 Please see the [release notes](https://github.com/Optimization-AI/LibAUC/releases) for details.
 - [2023/06/10]: We value your thoughts and feedback!
 Please consider filling out [this brief survey](https://forms.gle/oWNtjN9kLT51CMdf9) to guide our future developments.
 Thank you!